crawl/crawl/crawl-ref/INSTALL.md

 of our players, you are deeply attached to the looks of bitmap fonts, you can download a corrected version of the Terminal font from http://www.yohng.com/software/terminalvector.html

+## Getting Help

+The best place to ask for help is ##crawl-dev on Freenode IRC, where developers chat.

+You can also try [any of the community forums detailed in the README](../README.md#community).